makerdao/mips/MIP36/mip36.md

 By governance vote, or by executing order, we can call one of the methods define in this MIP.
 These methods will leverage/deleverage our position on one of the Compound Dai Vault.

-For that we use flash minting technique on Dai, then we convert Dai to cDai using either the farming or the lending Vault which will increase our position, then we return the Dai.
+For that we use flash minting technique on Dai [MIP25](https://forum.makerdao.com/t/mip25-flash-mint-module/4400), then we convert Dai to cDai using either the farming or the lending Vault which will increase our position, then we return the Dai.
  Both vaults are already defined previously ([MIP32](https://forum.makerdao.com/t/mip32-peg-stability-module-compound-mixed-exposure/5684), [MIP35](https://forum.makerdao.com/t/mip35-peg-stability-module-compound-mixed-exposure-with-farming/6024)).

 Here is the last part of the - Peg Stability Compound Mixed Exposure - project.